Randomized spectral co-clustering for large-scale directed networks: Theoretical analysis

 And for $T^z=\{1,...,n\}\backslash M^z$, there exists a $K^z\times K^z$ permutation matrix $J^z$ such that

 \end{theorem}

-We omit the proof of Theorem \ref{rsammisdegree} since it is similar to that of Theorem \ref{rpromisdegree}. (\ref{4.17}) and (\ref{4.19}) gives upper bounds for the proportion of misclustered nodes with respect to the row clusters and column clusters, respectively.
-Similar to the results of the random projection paradigm, the clustering performance depends on the weighted sum of degree heterogeneity within each true cluster.
-And for the column cluster, it additionally depends on the minimum non-zero angles among the rows in the population singular vector $\bar{V}$. (\ref{C8}), (\ref{C9}), (\ref{4.18}) and (\ref{4.20}) have the same effect and meaning with those in Theorem \ref{rpromisdegree}.
+We omit the proof of Theorem \ref{rsammisdegree} since it is similar to that of Theorem \ref{rpromisdegree}. (\ref{3.15}) and (\ref{3.17}) provide upper bounds for the proportion of misclustered nodes with respect to the row clusters and column clusters, respectively.
+Similar to the results of the random projection paradigm, the clustering performance depends on the degree heterogeneity.
+And for the column cluster, it additionally depends on the minimum non-zero angles among the rows in the population singular vector $\bar{V}$. (\ref{C11}), (\ref{C12}), (\ref{3.16}) and (\ref{3.18}) have the same effect and meaning with those in Theorem \ref{rpromisdegree}.